Mikelaslam/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: There was a typo error in the toys_controllers.
+In line 10 it was written _toy = Toys.create(toy_params)_ instead of _toy = Toy.create(toy_params)_.
+I changed the name to _Toy_ and the error was debugged.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: There was a error; Unpermitted parameter: :id refering to toys_controller line 16.
+I debugged it by permitting id in the update controller as _params.permit(:name, :description, :likes, :id)_

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I debugged this by including the destroy route in the routes.rb file as it was not initially included.